rformassspectrometry/SpectriPy/devnotes.md

 **What data could be used in tests?**

-- The package does not contain any test data files.
-Test and example data are created *manually* by defining *m/z* and intensity values of MS peaks.
-Data files could be added (e.g. in MGF format) if needed and put into a *inst/extdata* folder.
+- The package contains two test data files.
+The "test" and "spectra2" example data were created *manually* by defining *m/z* and intensity values of MS peaks.
+Data files can be added (e.g. in MGF format) if needed and put into a *inst/extdata* folder.

 - Alternatively, example files in mzML format would be available in